-For most of his career my Dad worked at a nuclear reactor in southern New Jersey, previous to that he was a lineman for PSE&G, the main electric utility in NJ.
+For most of his career my father worked at a nuclear reactor in southern New Jersey, previous to that he was a lineman for PSE&G, the main electric utility in NJ.
 Now that I’m in the solar business with Tampa Bay Solar we have some interesting conversations; not only about energy, but also about electric cars and some of the other changes coming down the line.

 The traditional electric company business model was to generate and deliver electricity.
-Most of the power in the United States comes from a mix of nuclear, coal burning and now natural gas burning generation facilities.
+Most of the power in the United States comes from a mix of nuclear, coal and now natural gas generation facilities.

-If you do not have solar (yet) your meter only measures power from the electric company to YOU, with a bidirectional meter you can send kilowatts back to the electric company for a 1 for 1 credit.
-My Dad has a small 14 panel system on his roof, last month his system pushed about 75 kilowatts (kW) back to the grid.
+If you do not have solar your meter only measures power from the electric company to YOU, with a bidirectional meter you can send kilowatts back to the electric company for a 1 for 1 credit.
+My Dad has a small 14 panel system on his roof, last month his system pushed 75 kilowatts (kW) back to the grid.

 As more homes install rooftop solar there will be a need for energy storage during the peak daylight hours, and one way to implement this is through the use of plug in electric vehicles.
 My 2013 Volt has a 16 kilowatt battery, the newer Tesla models have 100 kilowatt batteries, and in the next few years cars with 200 kilowatt batteries (or larger) will become commonplace and affordable.

 An affordable electric car with a 200 kW battery will have a 500 mile range per daily charge.
 These cars will be expensive as new models (in the $30,000 range) but on the used market they will go for the same price as a used 4 cylinder car like a Camry or Accord.

 Imagine several million cars each plugged into the grid on a daily basis with 200 kW of storage capacity per vehicle.
 Some of these vehicles can charge at night (when electricity is cheaper and more plentiful) and sell back to the grid during peak usage.